confetti-framework/docs/docs/docs/the-basics/middleware.md

 }
 ```

-As you can see, if the given `age` is less than or equal to `200`, the middleware will return an HTTP redirect to the client; otherwise, the request will be passed further into the application.
 To pass the request deeper into the application (allowing the middleware to "pass"), call the `next` callback with the `request`.
+Then the request will be passed further into the application.

 It's best to envision middleware as a series of "layers" HTTP requests must pass through before they hit your application.
 Each layer can examine the request and even reject it entirely.